The Pickwick Protocols

 └─────────┘ with record's DEK

 This HMAC key can only be used to produce hashes, not decrypt any actual data.
-To me, this still felt like the weak point of the system.
+So this key being exposed does not yet compromise your data.
 Hypothetically, if the database and the HMAC key itself were compromised, a threat actor could perform a dictionary attack where they tried to hash many emails or names using the compromised HMAC key until they produced hashes that matched the values found in the database.
 With HMAC-SHA256, this would be a relatively trivial exercise.
 This is the same reason security experts recommend algorithms like Argon2 for password hashing — they make brute-force attacks orders of magnitude more expensive.

 How blind indexes work at DayTap